Sabrine Le Marchand

 My final year project was as most of my fellow classmate a magazine.
 I named it ‘Derriere’, a French word for behind, back and more popularly for buttocks.
 It is as you will understand straight away by the explicit cover and title, it is about ‘sex’, particularly, about eroticism.
 More of a collective readable object, than a magazine.
 I created ‘Derriere’ in an artistic platform, which discusses and informs about contemporary sexuality.
 Mostly aimed at women with a strong feminist tone.
 The concept was quite simple, as it aimed to define and explore one sexual practice or paraphilia per issue.

 Here is an extract from the very long manifesto: “Men do not have the monopoly of sex anymore!
 Derriere Magazine is a celebration of pleasure without concerns, end or closure.
-Every issue engages in a thematic, creative discussion about a particular sexual desire and behavior, as well as, its impact on our society and individuality.
+Every issue engages in a thematic, creative discussion about a particular sexual desire and behaviour, as well as, its impact on our society and individuality.
 Serving as a platform for the mature sex savvy to the young apprentice, Derriere Magazine is a cultural exploration as well as an artistic experiment about the confined world of eroticism; its visual aesthetic and its ideological power.”

 Derriere Magazine is Conceptual.
 Graphic.